Azyzraissi/Balatro-Compendium/README.md

 3. Navigate through the list to find detailed information about each item.

 ## 📦 Upcoming Features
-**Community Mods support**: Soon you'll be able to enhance your experience with community-created Mods.
-Join the officiel Balatro Discord to stay up-to-date with Mods developement.
+-**Community Mods support**: Soon you'll be able to enhance your experience with community-created Mods.
+Don't hesitate to join the officiel Balatro Discord to stay up-to-date with Mods developement.

 ## ❤️ Contributing
 I love contributions and connecting with people!
 If you have any cool ideas, suggestions or find any bugs, feel free to create an issue or submit a pull request.
+Check out the [Raycast Developers Documentation](https://developers.raycast.com/basics/contribute-to-an-extension) to know how to contribute to an Extension.

 ## 📜 License
 This project is under the MIT License.
 Check out the [LICENSE](LICENSE) file for more details.